 A good place to check for TCR values is at the Steam Engine Site.

 At the Steam Engine site, enter the diameter of the coil, how many wraps are there, the length of the leg, as well as the wrap spacing.

 Then, specify whether your coil is single wire, parallel, twisted, Clapton, etc., what kind of alloy used (Kanthal A1, SS 316, Nichrome, etc), and whether the wire is round or ribbon.

 You also input the size of the wire.
 Once these values are determined, you get a slew of information displayed.

 The data displayed include the resistance and resistivity, the precision, heat flux per watt, power dissipated, and other technical data you may or may not care about.

 If you feel overwhelmed, don’t worry.
 The site has a guide below the graphs and charts so you can understand more what is going on.

 Why Everything is Complicated

-We don’t need to get an electrical engineering degree just to get great flavor and vapor.
-The reason why everything is complicated is the lack of standardization.
+We don’t need to get an electrical engineering degree just to get great flavour and vapor.
+The reason why everything is complicated is the lack of standardisation.